 The standard propulsion configuration of the N76 is classic Nordhavn.
-The single main engine is the highly respected MTU series 60 in the 535HP configuration and with its 25,000-hour life expectancy, should outlast most of us.
+The single main engine is the highly respected John Deere 6135AFM in the 500 hp configuration and with its 20,000-hour life expectancy, should outlast most of us.
 Dry exhaust and keel cooling are standard as is the Lugger wing engine.

 The N76 is also available in a twin-engine configuration.
 Through clever design and forethought during the tooling phase of the project, keel molds for the twin engine layout were built and can be inserted into the main hull mold prior to lamination.
 This feature provides twin keels and protection for the shafts and propellers of the twin screw layout.